nvim-treesitter/nvim-treesitter/CONTRIBUTING.md

 Each query has an appropriate name, which is then used by modules to extract data from the syntax tree.
 For now two types of queries are used by `nvim-treesitter`:

-- `highlights.scm` : used for syntax highlighting, using the `highlight` module.
+- `highlights.scm`: used for syntax highlighting, using the `highlight` module.
-- `locals.scm` : used to extract keyword definitions, scopes, references, etc, using the `locals` module.
+- `locals.scm`: used to extract keyword definitions, scopes, references, etc, using the `locals` module.
+- `textobjects.scm`: used to define text objects.
+- `folds.scm`: used to define folds.

-For both of these types there is a *norm* you will have to follow so that features work fine.
+For these types there is a *norm* you will have to follow so that features work fine.
 Here are some global advices :

+- If your language is listed [here](https://github.com/nvim-treesitter/nvim-treesitter#supported-languages), you can install the [playground plugin](https://github.com/nvim-treesitter/playground).
 - If your language is listed [here](https://tree-sitter.github.io/tree-sitter/using-parsers#pattern-matching-with-queries), you can debug and experiment with your queries there.
 - If not, you should consider installing the [tree-sitter cli](https://github.com/tree-sitter/tree-sitter/tree/master/cli), you should then be able to open a local playground using `tree-sitter build-wasm && tree-sitter web-ui` within the parsers repo.
-- An Example of somewhat complex highlight queries can be found in queries/ruby/highlights.scm (Maintained by @TravonteD)
+- Examples of queries can be found in [queries/](queries/)
+- Queries in the bottom will override queries that are above of them.

 ### Highlights